-|What appears to be simple cloth dolls are Topsy-Turvy or double headed dolls.
+|What appears to be simple cloth dolls are Topsy-Turvy or double-headed dolls.
 The dolls share one body and a long skirt that hides the head and arms of the doll underneath (see next image).|

-Made by enslaved servants, why was there a need for one head to be hidden underneath the shared skirt?
+First made by enslaved servants, why was there a need for one head to be hidden underneath the shared skirt?
 Was the doll made for slave children, for white children, or for both?

 My interest in investigating the Topsy-Turvy history was piqued on 03/29/2013 by LatinLady, who wrote: